I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Rose was walking next to Ray with Peter on his other side.

-Ray looked at Peter, who said, "You guys have been running your ass off meeting and greeting every schizo in the Five Burroughs who says he has a paranormal experience.
+"You guys have been running your ass off meeting and greeting every schizo in the Five Burroughs who says he has a paranormal experience.
 What have you seen?"

 "Oh, leave him alone, Peter.
 At least he's dedicated to something other than getting into coeds' pants!"
 Rose snapped.
 Peter looked a little offended and Ray smiled gratefully at Rose.